 The Rules of the Ministry of Education (MEXT)

-The national guidelines for education, called Curriculum Guidelines, are the basis of the problem.
-They mention sex education within subjects like Home Economics, Physical Education, and Moral Education, but in an extremely vague and open-to-interpretation manner.
-MEXT strongly emphasizes scientific and reproductive aspects, leaving little or no room to address emotional sexual health, affective relationships, or diversity.
+The national guidelines for education, called the Curriculum Guidelines, sit at the heart of the problem.
+They mention sex education within subjects like Home Economics, Physical Education, and Moral Education, but in an extremely vague and open-to-interpretation way.
+MEXT strongly emphasizes the scientific and reproductive side, leaving little or no room to address emotional sexual health, affective relationships, or diversity.

 Consequences of the Educational System

-When the school does not speak, young people seek information elsewhere.
+When the school does not speak, young people look for information elsewhere.
 And these alternative sources are often problematic:

-- Manga and Anime: Often present distorted, unrealistic, or even problematic representations of sexual relationships.
+- Manga and anime: often present distorted, unrealistic, or even harmful representations of sexual relationships.

-The result is a generation with dangerous gaps in knowledge.
-A concerning survey by the newspaper Asahi Shimbun revealed that about 70% of high school students could not adequately explain what sexual consent is, even though they knew the term.
-This leaves them vulnerable to abuse situations and makes it difficult to build healthy relationships.
+The result is a generation with worrying gaps in knowledge.
+A survey carried out by Asahi Shimbun found that about 70% of high school students could not adequately explain what sexual consent is, even though they recognised the term.
+This leaves them vulnerable to abusive situations and makes it harder to build healthy relationships.

-This school taboo creates a glaring paradox with Japanese society itself, which coexists with a massive adult entertainment industry.
-The disconnection between what is shown in private and what is discussed publicly generates confusion and a lack of safe references for adolescents.
+At the same time, this school taboo creates a glaring paradox with Japanese society itself, which coexists with a massive adult entertainment industry.
+The gap between what is shown in private and what is discussed publicly generates confusion and a lack of safe references for adolescents.

 Initiatives for Change

-Despite national challenges, local winds are blowing in favor of evolution.
+Despite the national challenges, local winds are blowing in favour of progress.
 Some municipalities are taking bold initiatives:

 Health Professionals in the Classroom

-In regions like Aomori, Niigata, and Saitama, obstetricians, nurses, and gynecologists are being invited to speak directly with students.
-They address crucial topics such as the prevention of Sexually Transmitted Infections (STIs), the correct use of contraceptive methods, and the importance of the HPV vaccine.
-The effectiveness is proven: a study published in BMC Public Health showed that this approach significantly increases students’ knowledge and vaccination uptake.
+In regions like Aomori, Niigata, and Saitama, obstetricians, nurses, and gynaecologists are being invited to speak directly with students.
+They cover crucial topics such as the prevention of sexually transmitted infections (STIs), the correct use of contraceptive methods, and the importance of the HPV vaccine.
+The effectiveness is clear: a study published in BMC Public Health showed that this approach significantly increases students’ knowledge and vaccination uptake.

 Emotional Education and Life Planning